 After launching her namesake label at Mercedes Benz Fashion Week Australia, she won the Fashion Future Scholarship to live and work in New York, gaining experience at legendary Diane Von Furstenberg design studio.

-Kaylene then joined the Fashion Design Studio as a design teacher in 2013.
-She has since launched her cult brand “WAH-WAH AUSTRALIA,” as well as winning the 2017 Premier’s TAFE NSW scholarship.
+Kaylene then joined the Fashion Design Studio as a design teacher in 2013, and has since launched her cult brand “WAH-WAH,” and also won the 2017 NSW Premier’s Teacher Scholarship.

 Course Guide - Fashion and Textiles